motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

 ![figure 3](./img/overviewc48x.png)

 As it is possible to notice from the figures, no particual bottleneck that is slowing down eccessively the cluster exists (i.e., no clear peak or abnormal behavior appears in the graphs).
 However, we can clearly see that the the cpu and memory usage can still be higher.
-As the memory is probably bounded by some spark configuration (Spark application filters most of the data at start so we do not really need high limit of memory), the CPU seems like it's waiting for I/O, so we decided to look for other machine type that has better bandwidth/vCores ratio.
+As the memory is probably bounded by some spark configuration (Spark application filters most of the data at start so we don't really need high limit of memory), the CPU seems like it's waiting for I/O, so we decided to look for other machine type that has better bandwidth/vCores ratio.

 # Further experiments
 First, we opted to try others from c4 family as they are easier to compare with *c4.8xlarge* and they are compute optimized, which we thought is more suitable for application.